Duke-GCB/DukeDSClient/docs/UnicodeTerminalSetup.md

 DukeDSClient does not support ASCII terminal encoding.
 UTF-8 is our preferred encoding.
-Adjust your terminal settings so you will be able to see unicode characters.
+This allows you to see unicode characters in project names, folders and filenames.

 ### OSX Terminal Settings
 Open the Terminal application and chose Preferences menu item.